wcarhart/algos/README.md

 ### JSON Tree
 A tree data structure that can be built from a JSON file containing a flattened tree represented by lists of nodes and edges.
 Implemented in the `JSONTree` and `JSONTreeNode` classes in `trees.py`.

-*For larger trees, you can store them in a JSON file*
+*For larger trees, you can store them in a JSON file:*
 ```
 >>> from trees import JSONTree, JSONTreeNode
 >>> root = JSONTree('tree.json')